 Start a daily notebook and use it to document how your injuries impact your daily life.
 These maintenance logs will assist in demonstrating the extent of your non-economic losses, such as emotional anguish, loss of quality of life or enjoyment, and pain and suffering.

 Contact a Personal Injury Attorney in Pennsylvania

 If you slip and fall, you may suffer a broken leg or a concussion.
 Whether you’re visiting private property, dining in a restaurant, or just going down some slick steps, what you may see as a small mishap in the present might result in significant financial and medical issues in the future.

 This is why, if you’ve been injured in a slip-and-fall accident, you should get in touch with a seasoned injury attorney right away.
-At Spear Greenfield, our legal team has more than a century of combined expertise representing the rights of slip-and-fall accident victims in New Jersey and Pennsylvania.
+At Spear Greenfield, our legal team has more than two decades of combined expertise representing the rights of slip-and-fall accident victims in New Jersey and Pennsylvania.
 Slips and falls may occur almost everywhere, from ice and snow to sidewalk fissures and parking lot incidents.
 We understand how complex these cases can be, which is why our lawyers go above and beyond for our clients and their families.

-You owe it to yourself to speak with an expert slip-and-fall accident attorney prior to speaking with an insurance adjuster.
+You owe it to yourself to speak with an experienced slip-and-fall accident attorney prior to speaking with an insurance adjuster.
 Our slip-and-fall accident lawyers collaborate with many professionals, including vocational, economic, and medical authorities, to maximize your compensation and build the best possible case for you.
 Contact the Pennsylvania injury accident lawyers at Spear Greenfield immediately, and dial (215) 600-0681 to find out how we may assist you today.